 - Complex analytics and data on users

-- Customizeable video players
+- Customizable video players

 4. Gives Access to More Bandwidth

-Compared to streaming as a lone entity, as a reseller you can afford more bandwidth.
+Compared to streaming as a lone entity, as a reseller, you can afford more bandwidth.
 Prices are lower in bulk, which means you can reach more people at once.
 You can also send higher-quality footage while keeping costs low.
 Both are major advantages, especially if your budget is tight.

 5. Saves Money

-One of the biggest benefits of reselling is the cost savings.
+One of the biggest benefits of reselling is cost savings.
 Compared to purchasing a single plan, buying in bulk saves money.
 The economy of scale drives down per-GB pricing as the plan grows larger.
 This is especially true for live streaming bandwidth, as mentioned above.
 Live streaming costs are falling overall, but resellers gain the ability to offer even more affordable live streaming pricing plans to customers.

 6. Generates Income

 Offering the ability to live stream content to your customers and affiliates can be a major draw.
 By pricing at a level that’s attractive for them and lucrative for you, it’s possible to create a sizable new income stream.
 This is especially true when you can offer the features of a professional-grade platform through an API.
-DaCast, for example, offers both a video content management API along with a video API.
+Dacast, for example, offers both a video content management API along with a video API.